 At times sales can seem very complicated, however, it’s worth remembering there are only three ways to increase sales revenues as follows:

-a) Increase sales by selling to new customers
+a) Increase sales by selling to accounts aligned with your ideal target customers

-b) Increase sales by selling more to existing customers
+b) Increase sales by selling more to current customers

 c) Raise your prices